 Chomp, went the turtle and left only nine.

-there was no place that he wouldn’t go,
+There was no place that he wouldn’t go, G C C7

-chasing the turtle that took off his toe.
+Chasing the turtle that took off his toe.
+G C

 No need to describe what went on in his mind;